Security Overview

 Per-Organization Isolation

-Every record clariBI stores — data sources, dashboards, reports, goals, MCP connections, credentials, audit log entries — carries an organization_id column.
+Every record clariBI stores (data sources, dashboards, reports, goals, MCP connections, credentials, audit log entries) carries an organization_id column.
 Every query against those records filters by the current request's organization.
 Cross-tenant access isn't policy-enforced; it's structurally impossible at the query layer.
-The same enforcement runs across the REST API, the admin views, and the Celery background workers — there's no path where org filtering can be skipped.
+The same enforcement runs across the REST API, the admin views, and the Celery background workers, so there's no path where org filtering can be skipped.

 MCP Catalog Security